Daboss7173/Daboss7173.github.io/README.md

 # Old Prodigy

-This is some pretty simple modding of older versions of Prodigy, to get them to work right now, in the present day!
+This is some pretty simple modding of older versions of Prodigy to get them to work right now, in the present day!
 If you want a little dose of nostalgia from older Prodigy versions, no matter what the purpose - seeing the older battle systems, the older quests, or anything of the sort - then you know where you are, and you know what to do!